manzisebastian/manzisebastian.github.io/_projects/EcoBici.md

 All these questions come to my mind frequently.
 No wonder that I am constantly consuming and sharing data about mobility (and, sometimes, analyzing it!).
 This project started with a clear goal: assessing how, when, and why people use Ecobici, the public bike-sharing program of Buenos Aires.

+The Github repo for this project can be found at <a href='https://github.com/manzisebastian/EcoBici-CABA'>manzisebastian/EcoBici-CABA</a>.

 In this project, I analyzed data over 16 million individual rides of Ecobici from 2019 to 2023 to uncover fascinating patterns around usage characteristics regarding trip duration, time of day, weekdays vs. weekends, and seasonal trends.

 I also leveraged on geographic data (in particular, latitudes and longitudes for the origin and destinations of rides) to study patterns of most popular rides.
 Given that data for the exact route of each ride is not available, each ride is plotted as a straight line over the map.
 No news that mapping was the part of the project I enjoyed the most.